-Otherwise, if you have finished customizing your instance and are ready to create your AMI from this instance, click the Bundle tab, then click Run Sysprep and Shutdown Now.
+Otherwise, if you have finished customizing your instance and are ready to create your AMI from this instance, click the Image tab.
+Select an option for the Administrator password, and then click Shutdown with Sysprep or Shutdown without Sysprep.
+EC2ConfigService edits the settings files based on the password option that you selected.